Logo

 Is NetSuite or Sage Intacct better for SaaS companies?

-For SaaS companies, Sage Intacct is often favored for advanced revenue recognition, subscription billing, and dimensional reporting, especially when Salesforce is the CRM.
-NetSuite also handles SaaS well but shines more when there is operational complexity such as physical products, multiple subsidiaries, or a need for unified CRM and ERP.
+Sage Intacct is often a better fit for SaaS companies that need strong revenue recognition, subscription billing, and dimensional reporting.
+It works especially well when Salesforce is the CRM.
+NetSuite also works well for SaaS, but it stands out more when the business has physical products, multiple subsidiaries, or a need for one shared CRM and ERP system.

 Which is cheaper: Sage Intacct or NetSuite?